uselessbug/UtaFormatix/readme.md

-# UtaFormatix
+# UtaFormatEx

 **UtaFormatix** is a tool for converting vocal-synthesizer's project format among VOCALOID, UTAU and CeVIO, created by @Sdercolin .
-The code here is a modified version of UtaFormatix -  also called **UtaFormatex**.
+Here is a modified version of UtaFormatix - **UtaFormatEx**.
 There are no new features, just slightly different code style (cleaner, maybe) and implementation (in order to be used in some modern environments).

 ## Feature
 Format: